adrianna-thomas/qr-code-component/README.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

-### Useful resources
+## Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/31697269/center-divs-in-body-horizontally-and-vertically-with-flexbox) - This helped me for centering the component on the page vertically and horizontally.
+- [1](https://stackoverflow.com/questions/31697269/center-divs-in-body-horizontally-and-vertically-with-flexbox) - This helped me for centering the component on the page vertically and horizontally.
-- [Example resource 2](https://www.youtube.com/watch?v=5BBYPntB-GY&ab_channel=MrCoder) - This video helped me with cleaning up my html.
+- [2](https://www.youtube.com/watch?v=5BBYPntB-GY&ab_channel=MrCoder) - This video helped me with cleaning up my html.
 And seeing how another person did the project.

 ## Author